-The amount of precipitation accumulation (LSP+CP) that is diagnosed as freezing rain at the surface (FZRA) is made available as a separate quantity for assessing hazardous weather.
+The amount of precipitation accumulation (LSP+CP) that is diagnosed as "freezing rain" or "freezing drizzle" at the surface (FZRA) is made available as a separate quantity for assessing hazardous weather.

 The IFS predicts the fractional area of a grid box that is covered by the large-scale precipitation at each timestep (see ILSPF below).
 The LSPF parameter is this fractional area accumulated from the start of the forecast.
 Dividing by the accumulation time (in seconds) gives a time-average precipitation fraction.